Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 Lack of annotated data and reliable evaluations.
 Lack of quality metadata and fragmentation of source code repository.

+One of the challenges of this project is also to provide all higher education institutions with a local version of these new indicators on data sets and software codes, in order to give them the means to monitor the openness of the scientific production of their researchers.
+This possibility of adapting the indicators at the local level is in line with the Barometer on publications, the first local version of which was developed by the University of Lorraine, before being deployed to many institutions.
+The success of the barometer led to the creation of a Monitor user club: https://groupes.renater.fr/sympa/info/bso-etablissements

 # 2. Method